-OPEN DOOR BROIL SHUTOFF: If the oven door is left open in Broil, the element will turn off after 30 seconds.
-The element will turn back on after the door is closed, and the Broil function continue.
-If the oven door is left open during Broil for more than 3 minutes, an alarm will sound to notify the user to close the oven door.
+OPEN DOOR BROIL SHUTOFF: If the oven door is left open during Broil for more than 3 minutes, an alarm will sound to notify the user to close the oven door.
+If the door is not closed, the broil function will turn off within 30 seconds of the open door alarm.